OneDrive guide for enterprises

 Manage OneDrive by using third-party MDM tools

-Intune isn’t the only MDM option you can use to manage OneDrive apps and settings.
-For information about managing OneDrive for Windows 10 by using VMware AirWatch, see Modern Management for Windows 10.
-For information about managing OneDrive for Windows 10 by using MobileIron, see Windows 10 in the Enterprise.
+Intune isn't the only MDM option you can use to manage OneDrive apps and settings.
+For info about managing OneDrive for Windows 10 by using VMware AirWatch, see Modern Management for Windows 10.
+For info about managing OneDrive for Windows 10 by using MobileIron, see Windows 10 in the Enterprise.

 Manage OneDrive by using Group Policy

 You can use Group Policy to manage OneDrive settings for domain-joined computers in your environment.
-For information, see Use Group Policy to control OneDrive sync client settings.
+For info, see Use OneDrive policies to control OneDrive sync app settings.
 Using Group Policy, you can redirect and move Windows known folders to OneDrive, and enable silent account configuration.

-Because Windows devices that you use System Center Configuration Manager to manage are either domain joined (and therefore managed in Active Directory) or administered through Intune, the role of System Center Configuration Manager in managing OneDrive settings is limited.
-When using System Center Configuration Manager to manage OneDrive, Microsoft recommends using either Group Policy or Intune, depending on whether the device is domain joined.
+Because Windows devices that you use Microsoft Endpoint Configuration Manager to manage are either domain joined (and therefore managed in Active Directory) or administered through Intune, the role of Configuration Manager in managing OneDrive settings is limited.
+When using Configuration Manager to manage OneDrive, Microsoft recommends using either Group Policy or Intune, depending on whether the device is domain joined.

-Manage OneDrive updates by using System Center Configuration Manager
+Manage OneDrive updates using Microsoft Endpoint Configuration Manager

-Single-instance updates.
-If you want to perform an ad hoc update of the OneDrive sync client on a Windows device, start by downloading the updated OneDrive sync client from OneDrive for Windows.
+To manually push an update to the OneDrive sync app on a Windows device, start by downloading the updated OneDrive sync app from OneDrive for Windows.
 This method is typically applicable only for older installations of Office running on devices with a Windows version earlier than Windows 10 that are not updating OneDrive as part of their other updates.

-Once downloaded, you can create a script in System Center Configuration Manager by following the process in Create and run PowerShell scripts from the Configuration Manager Console or by using a traditional script-based application such as that in Create applications with System Center Configuration Manager.
-When using either option, the command to update the OneDrive client using the installer is:
+After you download the app, you can create a script in Configuration Manager by following the process in Create and run PowerShell scripts from the Configuration Manager Console or by using a traditional script-based application such as that in Create applications in Configuration Manager.
+When using either option, the command to update the OneDrive sync app using the installer is: